stjepangrgic/stjepangrgic.com/pages/work/vip-xmass-chat.md

   <simg name="stjepangrgic-project-vip-chat-character-illustrator-lines.jpg" />
 </figure>

-## The App
+## The Chat App
 We knew a native app wasn't ideal for this project (time and cost reasons), so we opted up for responsive web app.
-This enabled the app to work on smartphones and desktop computers as well as interactive outdoor displays across the country.
+That enabled the app to work on smartphones and desktop computers as well as interactive outdoor displays across the country.

 <figure class="project-width">
   <simg name="stjepangrgic-project-vip-chat-app-phones.jpg" />